Nimausfi/Arithmetic_Logic_Unit_Verilog/README.md

 PICTURE

-The code provided is for a 4-bit arithmetic logic unit.
+The code provided is for a **4-bit arithmetic logic unit**.
 \
+\
 The design includes:
 \
-2 inputs "a" and "b" [each 4 bits]
+Two inputs "a" and "b" [each 4 bits]
 \
-"op" to set the operation to perform, [2 bits]
+One "op" to set the operation to perform, [2 bits]
 \
-and 1 output as "result", [8 bits]
+and one output as "result", [8 bits]